Cubs have found a new (if unexpected) fan favorite in Jon Jay

 CHICAGO -- Not everything about the Chicago Cubs has been mediocre this season.
-Sure, their starting pitching has been average and their offense has alternated between bad and putrid, but there are a couple things every championship team needs: A bullpen and some role players.
+Sure, their starting pitching has been average and their offense has alternated between bad and putrid, but there are a couple things every championship team needs: a bullpen and some role players.

 The Cubs have both, each of which helped them to a 7-3 win over the Tampa Bay Rays on Wednesday.

-The hero off the bench happens to be the growing fan favorite -- and he did not disappoint the near-40,000 at Wrigley Field.
-Jon Jay’s pinch-hit three-run homer in the sixth inning tied the game 3-3, leading to his first curtain call as a Cub.
+The hero off the bench happens to be the growing fan favorite -- and he did not disappoint the nearly 40,000 at Wrigley Field.
+Jon Jay’s pinch-hit three-run homer in the sixth inning tied the game 3-3 and led to his first curtain call as a Cub.

 "It was awesome, especially here," Jay said.
 "That was my first time doing that.
 The crowd was electric.
 Everything was awesome."

-The crowd had been patiently waiting for something to cheer for with Rays starter Blake Snell keeping Chicago off the board until Jay's hit swung the momentum.
+The crowd had been patiently waiting for something to cheer for, with Rays starter Blake Snell keeping Chicago off the board until Jay's hit swung the momentum.
 The Cubs went on to score four more runs over the next two innings and never looked back, with the 32-year-old's three-run shot taking John Lackey -- who had been staring at a loss until Jay went to the plate to hit for the pitcher -- off the hook.

-"He's been everything we needed this year and, honestly, I can't believe he doesn't play more," Lackey said after the game.
+"He's been everything we needed this year, and honestly, I can't believe he doesn't play more," Lackey said after the game.

 Was that Lackey playing manager for a moment?
 Jay's role has actually increased, as Joe Maddon has been leading him off more against right-handers.
-The Cubs manager reiterated that before Wednesday's game, as well, but stopped short of promising anything.
+The Cubs manager reiterated that before Wednesday's game but stopped short of promising anything.
 The club is in day-to-day mode.
-It's whatever gives them the best chance to win, and sometimes that could mean holding Jay back for a moment like Wednesday's.
+It's whatever gives them the best chance to win, and sometimes that could mean holding Jay back for a moment such as Wednesday's.

 "[I] just try to stay ready, do my homework," Jay said.

 Maddon has half-joked in the past that Jay is so good at his job, it sometimes prevents him from getting more starts.
-He's second in the National League with 11 pinch hits, while the Cubs rank second in baseball in that category.
-Between Jay, Albert Almora Jr. and Tommy La Stella, the front office can cross off "bench help" in terms of things they are seeking during trade season.
+He's second in the National League with 11 pinch hits, and the Cubs rank second in baseball in that category.
+Between Jay, Albert Almora Jr. and Tommy La Stella, the front office can cross "bench help" off the list of things they are seeking during trade season.

 Jay is even surprising his own manager with his success.